cake-build/website/src/Cake.Web/App_Data/docs/tutorials/setting-up-a-new-project.md

 #### Linux

-Open a shell and run the following line.
+Open a new shell and run the following command.

 ```bash
 curl -Lsfo build.sh http://cakebuild.net/bootstrapper/linux